Using Microsoft® Office Project’s Built-in Functions in Formulas

 Download & read on your computer now...

 In the Function Reference part, we will get into the details of all these powerful functions and explore their lesser-known capabilities.
-This part of the book can be used as a reference manual for the functions along with the colorful Function Reference Sheet that accompanies the book.
+This part of the eBook can be used as a reference manual for the functions along with the colorful Function Reference Sheet that accompanies the eBook.

 Each section in the Formula Toolbox part explains all the steps of the formula development process in detail.
 Some advanced formula techniques are implemented in these sections.
 You can add the formulas developed in this part to your formula toolbox and start to use them right away while working on the project schedules.